EzeBernardine/100daysofcode/100daysR3_7-8-19/SVG.js/README.md

-### The Viewport
-The viewport is the visible area of the SVG image.
-An SVG image can logically be as wide and high as you want, but only a certain part of the image can be visible at a time.
-The area that is visible is called the viewport.

 ### Coordinate System Units
 If you do not specify any units inside the width and height attributes, the units are assumed to be pixels.
 That is, a width 500 means 500 pixels.